legaleagleryan/RJUK-MTA-STS/README.md

-# MTA-STS Policy for Ryan Jarvis Law®
+# MTA-STS Policy for ryanjarvis.uk

-Welcome to the official repository for the MTA-STS (Mail Transfer Agent-Strict Transport Security) policy for Ryan Jarvis Law®.
-As a lawyer that prioritises the security and privacy of my communications, I've dedicated this space to host my MTA-STS policy file, an essential measure for enhancing email security through encryption in transit and guarding against common vulnerabilities.
+Welcome to the official repository for the MTA-STS (Mail Transfer Agent-Strict Transport Security) policy for ryanjarvis.uk.
+As a lawyer who prioritises the security and privacy of my communications, I've dedicated this space to host my MTA-STS policy file, an essential measure for enhancing email security through encryption in transit and guarding against common vulnerabilities.

 ## 🛡️ About MTA-STS